 - If at a Service Plaza, ask a gas station attendant or a cashier for help.

-- Call *347 or use a Motorist Aid Call box to connect with the Florida Highway Patrol for dispatch of a State Farm Safety Patrol (Road Ranger), free of charge.
+- Call *347 or use a Motorist Aid Call box to connect with the Florida Highway Patrol for dispatch of a Road Rangers Safety Patrol, free of charge.
 If a Road Ranger is not available, a Specialty Towing and Roadside Repair (STARR) service vehicle can be dispatched, and charges would apply.

 - Call 1-800-222-4357 for AAA certified repair shops, locksmith or other services.
 (You do not need to be an AAA member to call.
 Charges may apply.)

 The speed limit for all vehicles traveling on Florida’s Turnpike System is typically 70 mph, except in construction zones or in other areas where reduced speed limits may be posted.

 Yes, it is illegal to speed through tolling points.
 Please note that the speed limit for driving through SunPass Only lanes or any lane with a toll booth is 25 mph.
 Driving on the open road tolling SunPass lanes allows you to maintain your highway speed and not slow down for a toll booth, but always observe the posted speed limits.

 Florida’s Turnpike has strategically placed electronic dynamic message signs (DMS) in locations where you may more likely to experience traffic or incidents.
 The signs provide real-time information about traffic delays, incidents, emergency operations and construction, allowing you to make better informed travel decisions.
 During major incidents, the first priority of the Traffic Management Center is to provide you with accurate information as quickly as possible.
 You can hear messages broadcast by the Traffic Management Center on the radio at 1640 AM.
 Real-time traffic updates are also available at My Florida 511.